Table of Contents

-The first is if you are able to come to an agreement with your creditor to allow you to repay a mutually agreed amount.
+The first is to agree with your creditor to allow you to repay a mutually agreed amount.
 This approach is commonly known today as debt settlement.
-Used correctly it can be an appropriate solution but most consumers are not well suited for this solution.
+Used correctly, it can be an appropriate solution, but most consumers are not well suited for this solution.

 The second solution, and the only one that gives power to the consumer and forces a creditor to accept the repayment plan or wipe away the debt entirely, under law, is bankruptcy.

 Two other solutions will allow you to repay your debt over time if you can afford to.
-One approach is credit counseling where your monthly payment will remain about where it is now but your interest rates may be reduced.
+One approach is credit counseling, where your monthly payment will remain about where it is now, but your interest rates may be reduced.
 But you need to consider the real cost of a credit counseling program before you enroll.
 Read this.

 The second is a debt consolidation loan where your monthly payment and interest may both be reduced.

 A debt consolidation loan is an approach as old as credit as well.

 People have always found themselves in positions of limited means and wanted to borrow their way out.
 It is nothing new at all, and for some, it works and works well.

 If you are in deep debt and older than 40, then time is not on your side.
 While you may want to do everything you can to work your way out of this hole over the next decade, if you don’t take action to resolve your debt situation within 12-24 months, it may have a very negative impact on your retirement.
 You will retire broke because you were unable to afford to save.